New England Solar Deployment: Historical Results and Limits

 Economic and Environmental Impact

 The growth of solar energy and storage solutions is projected to yield significant economic benefits.
-By 2030, it's estimated that these advancements could save New England approximately $684 million annually in wholesale energy costs.
 Moreover, the clean energy sector is expanding at a rate three times faster than the overall job market, reflecting a robust demand for green jobs.

 Future Outlook and Grid Integration